 \section{Application to Single-Cell Data Integration}

-We apply our proposed methods to jointly analyze three single-cell RNA-seq datasets of human peripheral blood mononuclear cells (PBMCs), each generated using a distinct sequencing technology \citep{ding2020systematic,pbmcsca}.
+We apply our proposed methods to jointly analyze three single-cell RNA-seq datasets of human peripheral blood mononuclear cells (PBMCs), each generated using a distinct sequencing technology \citep{pbmcsca}.
 Specifically, the datasets correspond to three technologies: 10x Chromium v3 (Dataset 1), 10x Chromium v2 (Dataset 2), and Drop-seq (Dataset 3).
 Each dataset consists of a gene expression matrix $Y_i\in\mathbb{R}^{g\times c_i}$ containing thousands of cells (whose numbers are denoted by $c_i$ for each dataset) and $g$ genes.
 For these datasets, since they are all related to PBMCs, we expect they contain the same family of cell types, governed by the similar genetic programs.
 In particular, we reason that the latent gene structures captured by the leading left singular vectors of each gene expression matrix is at least partially shared across all datasets.
 Following standard preprocessing and feature selection pipelines using the R package \texttt{Seurat}, we obtain three gene-by-cell matrices, each with $g=1000$ genes and $c_1=3222$, $c_2=3362$, and $c_3=3500$ cells respectively.
 We then apply different methods to estimate the shared left singular subspaces ${U}_r$ across the three datasets that captures the latent gene structures.
 For each dataset, for each shared subspace estimator $\hat U_r$, we compute the joint low-dimensional cell embeddings as $Y_i^\top \hat{U}_r$ for $i = 1, 2, 3$.
 We expect that more accurate estimation of the shared latent subspace ${U_r}$ will produce improved cell embeddings where different cell types are more distinctly clustered.
-To evaluate this, we use three metrics: the Silhouette index \cite{Silhouette}, the Calinski-Harabasz index \cite{CH}, and the Neighborhood Purity index \cite{purity}, evaluated using the cell type annotations from the original scientific publication \citep{ding2020systematic,pbmcsca} or conducting clustering algorithms.
-A brief description for these metrics are provided in Section S3 of the Supplement.
-The results of our analysis are summarized in Figure \ref{realdata2}.
+We evaluate clustering quality using three metricsm the Silhouette index, Calinski-Harabasz (CH) index, and Neighborhood Purity index, computed either from the original publication’s cell type annotations \citep{pbmcsca} or from clustering results.
+The CH index measures the ratio of between-cluster to within-cluster dispersion.The Silhouette index compares each point’s similarity to its own cluster versus others.
+And Neighborhood Purity quantifies how often a point’s nearest neighbors belong to the same cluster.
+The results are summarized in Figure \ref{realdata2}.